New York Gender Discrimination Lawyers

 Call (646) 760-6493 for Experienced & Skilled Legal Representation

 Despite the advancement of equal rights for all, gender discrimination in the workplace continues to be a significant issue.
 Gender or sex discrimination on the job occurs whenever a person is treated differently on the account of their gender and may have an impact on anything related to employment, whether it’s during the hiring process or when promotions occur.
-Furthermore, sexual harassment is a considered a form of gender discrimination that is prohibited under federal law.
+Furthermore, sexual harassment is considered a form of gender discrimination that is prohibited under federal law.

-Contact White, Nisar & Hilferty, LLP today at (646) 760-6493 to learn how we can be of service.
+Experienced gender discrimination in the workplace?
+Contact Nisar Law Group, P.C. today at (646) 760-6493 to learn how we can be of service.